In this mega web-article:

 In effect, Naturalisation is a longer, more involved process than “Determination of Nationality” based on a citizen parent.
 Another example of this is that after the Ministry’s Decision approving the application is published in the State Gazette, the applicant must say an oath to finalise the citizenship process.

-The Naturalisation Process for applicants applying for citizenship based on their ancestor’s Greek background (rather than on the municipal registration certificates) can take longer to obtain an approval by the Ministry.
+The Naturalisation Process for applicants applying for citizenship based on their ancestor’s Greek background (rather than on the municipal registration certificates) can take much longer to obtain an approval from the Ministry and the success rate is lower.

-Also, much more emphasis is placed on the applicant’s “Greekness” interview at the Consular Authority.
+Also, as mentioned, much more emphasis is placed on the applicant’s level of “Greekness” interview at the Consular Authority.

-Furthermore, the applicant is more likely to need a lawyer’s assistance with the matter.
+Furthermore, the applicant is more likely to need a lawyer’s ongoing assistance with the matter.

 Acquiring Greek citizenship via Naturalisation means that the applicant won’t be granted citizenship from birth.
 Therefore, the children of the applicant will not have a parent who is a registered citizen from birth.
 So, citizenship can’t be “passed on” as with the majority of parent-based applications.